ADOPT A RESCUE RABBIT

 - $$$ Need to be seen by an Exotic Vet every year, a wellness costs $75-90 in FL.

-- Must be over 18 years of age to apply and sign adoption contract.
+- Must be 18 years of age or older and provide a driver license or state ID card.

 - If under 21 and/or still living at home: a parent or guardian will need to participate in the adoption process.